pablo-abc/uvu-expect/README.md

 );
 ```

-### replaceProperty
+### addProperty

-Completely replaces a property, or adds it if it does not exist.
-It expects the name (or names if you want to add aliases) of the property to add as a first argument, and a Property as a second argument.
+Adds an assertion on top of other assertions executed by the property (if it has any).
+The first argument is the name of the property to add.
+It can be an array of string if you'd like the property to have "aliases".
+The second argument is a property object (an object with an `onAccess` and `onCall` functions).

 ```javascript
 extend(({ replaceProperty }) => {